lichenglu/alien-rescue-website/README.md

 ## Getting Started

 To use this theme:
-* Fork this repository on GitHub
+* Fork this repository on GitHub: git clone https://github.com/lichenglu/alien-rescue-website.git

 ## Bugs and Issues